smithbm2316/mtg/README.md

   - [Deno WebView is very experimental, but allows you to build your own mini web UI from a Deno script](https://github.com/webview/webview_deno)

+---

 ### Thank you for listening, any questions?

 <iframe src="https://giphy.com/embed/W1ecIq4sEofza" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/kung-fury-W1ecIq4sEofza">via GIPHY</a></p>

+---

+### Get this repo up and running

+1. `git clone` the repository to $HOME/mtg (your home folder)
+2. configure the `.env` and `.env.defaults` files to hold the proper key/value pairs for your zoom and google meet links
+3. run `deno task dev` to run the script!